faheemmalik11/Laravel-ORM/README.md

 ### Introduction

-Database tables are often related to one another.
-For example, a blog post may have many comments, or an order could be related to the user who placed it.
-Eloquent makes managing and working with these relationships easy, and supports several different types of relationships.
+ORM (Object-Relational Mapping) relationships refer to the way objects in an object-oriented programming language are associated with tables and records in a relational database.
+To make a relationship between tables we often use foreign keys but in this, we refer to objects.

 ### One-to-One Relationship
 A one-to-one relationship is a very basic relation.
+In this one entity is associated with oother entity through single thing.
 For example, a User model might be associated with one Phone.
 To define this relationship, we place a phone method on the User model.
 The phone method should call the hasOne method and return its result:

 ```sh
 <?php